 On Your Feet All Day?
 Tips For Managing Foot Pain

-There are many things you could do to help reduce sore feet during the day:
+There is a lot you can do to help reduce sore feet during the day.

 Stretching and Massage

 Try to fit in stretching throughout the day.
 Tight calf muscles are fairly common and affect many people, and when a muscle is tight, its range of motion is reduced and it can feel sore and also cramp up.

 Stretching helps to improve the flexibility, and also to increase blood flow and oxygen to the muscles to help it recover quicker.
 It would also help to ensure that the muscles are not so tight that it starts pulling at their attachment points, like in the case of Achilles tendonitis.

 Massaging the calves with a foam roller or travel stick can also help with reducing tension and assisting with recovery.
 A foot massage ball can target smaller foot muscles better.

 Custom Orthotics or Insoles

 Depending on your foot type, you can be more likely to get pain in the feet.
 For example, if you are an overpronator and your feet are flat, the foot muscles are continuously stretched out and can get injured.
 Custom orthotics, or over-the-counter insoles can help with supporting this arch up.
 High arches can also result in pressure spots, and an insole can help to even out pressure distribution.